Frost Advisory issued for Jenkins, Screven by NWS - NewsBreak

-Effective: 2022-03-16 12:13:00 EDT Expires: 2022-03-16 13:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2022-03-16 13:07:00 EDT Expires: 2022-03-16 13:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Report damage directly to the Charleston National Weather Service at 888-383-2024 when it is safe to do so.
-Target Area: Bulloch; Candler; Jenkins; Screven The National Weather Service in Charleston has issued a * Severe Thunderstorm Warning for portions of Screven County in southeastern Georgia Bulloch County in southeastern Georgia Jenkins County in southeastern Georgia Candler County in southeastern Georgia * Until 100 PM EDT. * At 1212 PM EDT, a severe thunderstorm was located near Hopeulikit, moving northeast at 30 mph.
-HAZARD...Quarter size hail.
+Target Area: Screven A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 PM EDT FOR PORTIONS OF SCREVEN AND ALLENDALE COUNTIES At 107 PM EDT, a severe thunderstorm was located over Burtons Ferry Landing, moving northeast at 20 mph.
+HAZARD...Half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...Minor damage to vehicles is possible. * Locations impacted include: Statesboro, Sylvania, Portal, Register, Rocky Ford, Woodcliff, Altman, Georgia Southern, Hopeulikit, Captolo, Dover and Scarboro.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPH
+IMPACT...Minor damage to vehicles is possible.
+Locations impacted include: Allendale, Fairfax, Sycamore, Ulmer, Seigling, Millett, Martin, Barton, Appleton and Burtons Ferry Landing.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPH

 Comments / 0